ThinkDataEd/curriculum/docs/unit4/lesson7.md

     Here is the script for MAE:

-        #find the absolute value of the residuals using one of the statistics
+        #Find the absolute value of the residuals using one of the statistics
-        #For this example, we will use the first quartile from the training data (65 inches):
+        #For this example, we'll use the first quartile from the training data (65 inches):
         datasetA <- mutate(datasetA, residual=abs(heightA-65))

         #Finally, we use the mean function to: